A NOTE ON PORTFOLIO CHOICE AND BEHAVIORAL FINANCE: SOME FOOD FOR THOUGHT

 Strasbourg.

-Patrick ROGER, LaRGE Research Center, EM Strasbourg Business School, University of Strasbourg.
+PATRICK ROGER, LaRGE Research Center, EM Strasbourg Business School, University of Strasbourg.

 LaRGE Research Center, EM